pandasoli/bambloo/README.md

 Under the `Assets` drop-down are the files, you can choose whether you prefer
 a zip file or a tarball.
 Download the one with the name "bambloo-extension".

+If you prefer, you can build yourself by cloning this repo and running `bin run build`.

 <br>

 After downloading extract the file and follow the next steps accordingly to your browser: